BTIG Reiterates Block (XYZ) Buy Recommendation

 What are Other Shareholders Doing?

-Price T Rowe Associates holds 47,318K shares representing 8.64% ownership of the company.
-In its prior filing, the firm reported owning 26,922K shares , representing an increase of 43.10%.
-The firm increased its portfolio allocation in XYZ by 102.05% over the last quarter.
+Price T Rowe Associates holds 48,031K shares representing 8.77% ownership of the company.
+In its prior filing, the firm reported owning 47,318K shares , representing an increase of 1.48%.
+The firm decreased its portfolio allocation in XYZ by 48.39% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 17,860K shares representing 3.26% ownership of the company.
 In its prior filing, the firm reported owning 17,704K shares , representing an increase of 0.87%.
 The firm increased its portfolio allocation in XYZ by 12.54% over the last quarter.

 Geode Capital Management holds 14,339K shares representing 2.62% ownership of the company.
 In its prior filing, the firm reported owning 9,375K shares , representing an increase of 34.62%.
-The firm decreased its portfolio allocation in XYZ by 21.39% over the last quarter.
+The firm increased its portfolio allocation in XYZ by 47.98% over the last quarter.

 VIMSX - Vanguard Mid-Cap Index Fund Investor Shares holds 12,249K shares representing 2.24% ownership of the company.
 In its prior filing, the firm reported owning 12,048K shares , representing an increase of 1.64%.
 The firm increased its portfolio allocation in XYZ by 16.00% over the last quarter.